 Hone in on what’s distinctive about you and your brand.
 Being unique will help you stand out on social media (and everywhere else) and start attracting the people who are your ideal customer.

-We are currently in the process of doing this at BentoBox Media.
-We’re doing an entire rebranding of our brand.
+We went through the process of doing this at BentoBox Media.
+We did an entire rebranding of our brand.
 We ditched our old logo and killed our website and blog!
 Yep, you read that right.

 The thought of getting rid of our blog and starting over wasn’t an easy decision, only because of all the time that we had spent on it.

-But, we wanted to do a complete rebrand and change the direction of our blog, so I told our AHH-mazingly talented web designer and branding badass, Andrea “Dre” Beltrami of The Branded Solopreneur, to “burn the bitch down,” and that was that.
-Sayonara old brand, website and blog!
+But, we wanted to do a complete rebrand and change the direction of our blog, so I told our AHH-mazingly talented web designer and branding badass, Andrea “Dre” Beltrami of The Branded Solopreneur and creator of The Solopreneur Society, to “burn the bitch down,” and that was that.
+Sayonara old brand, website, and blog!

 How’s that for transparency?!?!